mjabali/Authy-API-Samples/README.md

 ## Quickstart

-### Create an Authy app
+### Create a Twilio account

-Create a free [Authy account](https://www.authy.com/developers/) if you don't have one already, and then connect it to your Twilio account.
+Create a free [Twilio account](https://www.twilio.com/user/account/authy/getting-started) and access the Authy dashboard.

+You can follow the step by step guide provided [here](https://goo.gl/B3nuo5).

 ### Setup the environment